Panmoni/realbitcoinfam-www/content/blog/hello-world.md

 RBF plays, not a zero-sum game like Web2 powers or corrupt governments, but a positive-sum, infinite game, where prosperity is essentially limited only by merit and effort.

-RBF is focused on investing in people; in the future leaders and builders who see value in a different vision for the future.
+RBF is focused on investing in people; in the leaders and builders who see value in a different vision for the future.

 ## Mission